zzhjerry/rpmdeptree/README.md

 # rpmdeptree
-Show the missing dependencires for a specified pm package in a tree view
+Show the missing dependencires for a specified rpm package in a tree view

 #Introduction